ShawnKS/MTG-Net/README.md

 ### Pipeline

 1. Collect ground truth transferring gains on datasets, our collected gains can be found at `./gain_collection/`
-2. Run MTG-Net script to obtain the predicted gain.
+2. Run MTG-Net script to obtain the predicted gain, the log files would be generated at `./log/`.

+A script `embed_visual_example.ipynb` to visualize the task embedding is provided.
 ```
 python MTG.py --dataset mimic27 --gpu_id 0 --layer_num 4 --seed 72 --strategy active --num_hidden 64
 ```